video

 And lastly, Jacob's method.

-Now, you may be familiar with Jacob's method, you may have read Izzy's method and thought, "Oh, this looks like a good method as well."
-Now, sometimes mental strategies are far more efficient than short division, especially when you are not required to regroup.
+You may have read Izzy's method and thought, "Oh, this looks like a good method as well."
+Now, sometimes mental strategies are far more efficient than short division, especially when you are not required to regroup and remember, as mathematicians, our toolkit is filled with so many strategies, it's up to us to pick the most efficient strategy.

-For b, if you pick this, I would argue that this would be the more efficient method, and that is because you may already be confident in your times tables facts and your division facts.
+For B, if you pick this, I would argue that this would be the more efficient method, and that is because you may already be confident in your times tables facts and your division facts.

 So you may efficiently calculate this in your head.